Vermillion-Chen/Vermillion-Chen/README.md

 # @Vermillion-Chen
 - 👀 I’m a second-year McGill University student styding Physiology with a minor in Computer Science.
-- 🌱 I’m currently learning Java, some Python libraries, and practicing my HTML and CSS
+- 🌱 I’m currently learning Java and some Python libraries
+- 🔩 I'm currently practicing my HTML and CSS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me on my LinkedIn profile

 <!---
 Vermillion-Chen/Vermillion-Chen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.